-While the agency has limitations on FTE levels, offices may address these constraints by realignment, the elimination of unnecessary programs, and documenting and streamlining business processes to maintain a consistent level of regulatory oversight and customer service.
-Offices will pursue hiring above the entry level for jobs that are hard to fill due to the competitive market base.
-In addition, the continuation of internship programs has proven to be a successful avenue for hiring employees that have an interest and experience in environmental work.
+While the agency has limitations on FTE levels, offices may address these constraints by realignment and streamlining business processes, while maintaining a consistent level of regulatory oversight and customer service.
+With the expansion of remote and hybrid methods of working, TCEQ is able to seek candidates from across the state.
+Offices also pursue hiring above the entry level for jobs due to the competitive job market.
+In addition, the continuation of the Mickey Leland Environmental Internship Program has proven to be a successful avenue for hiring employees that have an interest and experience in environmental work.